 In fact, geometrical pools are a good choice for many modern houses that rely on straight lines and sharp edges.
 They can be a composite of many geometrical shapes, including triangles, squares, hexagons, etc. With the proper pool designer on your hands, your geometrical pool can be a bona fide work of art.

-Before pool became a regular backyard accessory, it was a luxury of kings and emperors.
-During the time of Ancient Greece and Roman Empire, only lavish royal mansions had enough space for pools.
+Before the pool became a regular backyard accessory, it was a luxury of kings and emperors.
+During the time of Ancient Greece and the Roman Empire, only lavish royal mansions had enough space for pools.
 The classical rectangular designs come with certain details that are typical of those times – Greek pools have cut corners and Roman pools have rounded ends and stylized corners.
 These styles can only work if you own a big household and they are mostly reserved for indoors.

 Since the pool market is big enough to come with a plethora of optional designs, you can use a number of styles for inspiration and choose what is best for your property.
 Of course, you need to take the material into consideration and make a tough choice between the land-locked pool dug into your backyard or a portable fiberglass pool.
 This depends on the surrounding land, but there is a solution for everything.